What we Believe

 Julianne joined the RYC Board in January 2023 and currently serves the Board's Vice Chair.
 Julianne is passionate about giving back to her community.
 Her past volunteer experience includes serving on the board of the Southwest Colorado Bar Association and serving as a Court Appointed Special Advocate for vulnerable children, among other experiences.
 Julianne received her Bachelor of Arts degree in Government and Native American Studies from Dartmouth College in 2010 and her Juris Doctorate from the Arizona State University Sandra Day O'Connor College of Law in 2015.
 Julianne has been a practicing attorney for 8 years.
 Julianne's professional experience includes serving as in-house attorney for the Southern Ute Indian Tribe, a staff attorney for Colorado Legal Services, Inc., and an attorney for the Navajo Nation Department of Justice.
 Outside of work, Julianne enjoys, Crossfit, hiking, rec league soccer, learning how to mountain bike, and DIY home projects.
 Julianne joined the RYC Board because the organization's mission, vision, and values align with her approach to community service and she is passionate about providing a safe community for 2SLQBTQIA+ youth.

-Hannah Hendry I Board Member
+Hannah Hendry I Secretary

 Founders